abroudoux/notion-to-spotify/README.md

-# Automatic Netflix Search from Notion list
+# Automatic play random album on Spotify with a Notion's list